lena-aiu/Simple_Video_Game_PhaserJS/README.md

 * Phaser.JS library;

-My improving plan for this project is to stop the action on the screen when the game is over or the player won.
+My improving plan for this project is:

+1. To stop the action on the screen when the game is over or the player won.
+2. To add the timer for the game.

 [This is link on future website](https://github.com "It's funny!")